 I am so happy soup season is here!
 Well, not that I really need an excuse to make or eat soup, but I just prefer it during the colder months.
-When it’s windy or rainy outside and I get all tired and grumpy the one thing that makes me feel good and warm when I come home is a bowl of soup, like this vegan creamy broccoli soup with semolina dumplings.
+When it’s windy or rainy outside and I get all tired and grumpy the one thing that makes me feel good and warm when I come home is a bowl of soup.
+Just like this vegan creamy broccoli soup with semolina dumplings.
 Such an easy thing to make, but such a great meal.

 While I usually just have a slice of bread with soup, I went for dumplings this time.
 Semolina dumplings are something my mom always put in her beef broth soup (the Slovenian term is goveja juha).
 They are typical for Slovenia and are usually served in clear, stock soups.

 I think my mom got her recipe from her mom, and my grandmother got it from hers, and so on.
 I remember being young and making the dumplings with my mom and her method was always very simple.
 She mixed 1-2 eggs with a pinch of salt and kept adding semolina until she got the right consistency.
-Once the batter seemed thick enough, she waited for it to plump up and then she just quickly made dumplings by using two spoons.
+Once the batter seemed thick enough, she waited for it to plump up.
+Then she just quickly made dumplings by using two spoons.
 It looked SO easy!

 Now, you’ll notice that the dumpling recipe I’m sharing here today is a bit different.
 Why fix something that isn’t broken, right?